OlivierPDS/PEPP_public/README.md

 - do not change variable names except to make it consistent across timepoints, or shorter than 8 characters (for Mplus users)
 - naming convention to define
 - if you do change variable name, change every occurence of the name across the script you are working on
-- comment your code (e.g, concise title, description, explenation, warnings, instructions, reference)
+- comment your code (e.g, informative title, description, explenation, warnings, instructions, reference)
 - try using tydiverse or base R functions
-- describe your commits concisely
+- describe your commits

 ### Discussion tab:
 - discuss ideas